tergav17/VEZIX/Documents/Syscalls.md

 Creates a new file or re-creates an existing file.
 If the file already exist, it maintains its existing mode and is truncated to 0 bytes long.
-If the file does not exist, it is given the mode found in the C register.
+If the file does not exist, it is given the mode found in the BC register.
 The format of the mode is the same as the CHMOD syscall.